ypwang61/negCLIPLoss_NormSim/README.md

 # CLIPLoss and Norm-Based Data Selection Methods for Multimodal Contrastive Learning
 [[ Paper ]](https://arxiv.org/abs/2405.19547)

-This paper replaces the original VAS paper (https://arxiv.org/abs/2402.02055).
+This paper replaces the original [VAS](https://arxiv.org/abs/2402.02055) paper.

 This is an official code of negCLIPLoss & NormSim, which is a simple but efficient data selection method for CLIP model.